 - Notes on anything out of the ordinary; large parties, unseasonable weather, road closures, staff issues, anything that might have impacted sales

 Beyond the dry facts and figures, a daily report should also look for opportunities to celebrate milestones.
 Did the team exceed the sales goal for the day?
 Did the kitchen have excellent ticket times?
-Were several of the day’s customers responding to the ad you placed with a nearby theatre?
+Were several of the day’s customers responding to the ad you placed with a nearby theater?

 Look also for opportunities to improve.
 Are customers confused by the menu description of a new dish?
 Is there a draft by the front door?
 Finish by including any information that will be relevant for the next shift.
-This could be anything from a reminder that two servers have swapped their shifts, to the suggestion that the patio furniture be covered when the forecast calls for rain.
+This could be anything from a reminder that two servers have swapped their shifts to the suggestion that the patio furniture be covered when the forecast calls for rain.

 If your restaurant doesn’t already have a daily shift log, this template can help you start one: